SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 <a name="Dispensational" href="#contents" style="font-size:1.6em;">3.2.4 Dispensational Antinomianism</a>

 > **Dispensational antinomianism** holds that keeping the moral law is at no stage necessary for Christians, since we live under a dispensation of grace, not of law.
 Romans 3:31 and 1 Corinthians 6:9–11 clearly show, however, that law-keeping is a continuing obligation for Christians.
 ‘I am not free from God’s law but am under Christ’s law,’ says Paul (1 Cor.
 9:21). <a name="Packer-Dispensational" href="#Packer"><sup style="font-weight:bold;">◊</sup></a>

+ℹ️ Disclaimer: We are no longer under the law (Ro 6:1-2,14-15; Gal 3:23-25; Gal 5:18; Col 2:14), but we still uphold the law (Romans 3:31).
+For teachers who understand the scriptures and still teach [Dispensationalism](https://sevenshepherd.github.io/dispensationalism/) without the antinomianism: Chuck Smith, Ron Rhodes, and [John MacArthur](https://sevenshepherd.github.io/limited-atonement/) are safe.

 <a name="Dialectical" href="#contents" style="font-size:1.6em;">3.2.5 Dialectical Antinomianism</a>